bluewind-embedded-systems/bw-r-drivers-tc37x/doc/troubleshooting.md

 error[E0463]: can't find crate for `test`
 ```

-If you see any of these error messages, you are probably trying to run tests meant to be
+If you see any of these error messages, you are probably trying to run tests
-run on the host machine, but you are using the `tc162-htc-none` target.
+meant to be run on the host machine, but you are using the `tc162-htc-none`

-This happens when there is a `config.toml` file in the `.cargo` directory of your project.
-To run tests on the host machine, you need to remove the `config.toml` file or
-change the target to the host machine.
-You can use the `x86_64-unknown-linux-gnu`
 target.

+This happens when there is a `config.toml` file in the `.cargo` directory of
+your project.
+To run tests on the host machine, you need to remove the
+`config.toml` file or change the target to the host machine.
+You can use the
-Check `rustc -vV` output to see which is your host triple.
+`x86_64-unknown-linux-gnu` target.
+Check `rustc -vV` output to see which is
-For instance, if you are using a Linux machine, you should be able to run:
+your host triple.
+For instance, if you are using a Linux machine, you should be
+able to run:

 ```shell
 cargo +tricore test --target=x86_64-unknown-linux-gnu -Ftracing
 ```

+[usage-guide-toolchain]: /doc/usage-guide.md#toolchain
+[usage-guide]: /doc/usage-guide.md